Dynamics of finite inhomogeneous particle systems with exclusion interaction: Main results

 \begin{corollary} Let $N \in \N$ and suppose that~\eqref{ass:positive-rates} holds.
 The following are equivalent. \begin{itemize} \item[(i)] $\min_{i \in [N+1]} v_i > 0$. \item[(ii)] For every $k \in [N+1]$, $\prod_{i=1}^k a_i < \prod_{i=1}^k b_i$. \end{itemize} \end{corollary}

 We next turn to fluctuations.
 For simplicity, we assume that the system is stable, i.e., the $\rho_i$ given by~\eqref{eq:rho-stable} satisfy $\rho_i <1$ for all $i \in[N]$.
-In the general case, we anticipate that there is a joint central limit theorem in which the components associated with clouds with different speeds are independent, while those associated with clouds of the same speed are correlated; in the case in which all clouds are singletons, one case of such a result is known in the context of the scaling limit results of~\cite{kpsAIHP}: see Section~\ref{sec:scaling} below.
-One approach to studying the general case would be to extend the work of~\cite{ak}, who obtain central limit theorems for stable Jackson networks.
-To state our central limit theorem, let $\cN(\mu,\sigma^2)$ denote the normal distribution on $\R$ with mean $\mu \in \R$ and variance $\sigma^2 \in (0,\infty)$.
+The following central limit theorem is a consequence of results of Anantharam and Konstantopoulos~\cite{ak} for counting processes of transitions in continuous-time Markov chains.
+Let $\cN(\mu,\sigma^2)$ denote the normal distribution on $\R$ with mean $\mu \in \R$ and variance $\sigma^2 \in (0,\infty)$.

 \begin{theorem} Let $N \in \N$ and suppose that~\eqref{ass:positive-rates} holds.
 Suppose that the $\rho_i$ given by~\eqref{eq:rho-stable} satisfy $\rho_i <1$ for all $i \in[N]$.
 Let $\hv_{N+1}$ be given by~\eqref{eq:v-stable}.
 Then there exists $\sigma^2 \in (0,\infty)$ such that, for all $w \in \R$ and $z_1, \ldots, z_N \in \ZP$,